Elvis at 90: King forever? – DW – 01/08/2025

 Legend lives on

-Elvis passed away at his residence, Graceland, on August 16, 1977.
-Yet, his legacy is honored all over the world, including at the "European Elvis Festival" in Bad Nauheim, Germany.
-He has more than 613 active fan clubs around the world, and has graced stamps as well: Germany issued an Elvis stamp in 1988.
+Elvis passed away at his Graceland residence on August 16, 1977.
+Yet, his legacy is honored worldwide, including at the "European Elvis Festival" in Bad Nauheim, Germany.
+He has more than 613 active fan clubs worldwide, and has graced stamps as well: Germany issued an Elvis stamp in 1988.

 Licence to suit up